 And this is where things get interesting.
 The electrical savings, particularly in a residential application, may not justify the additional cost of a smart pump, which is usually about double that of a conventional pump.
 However, the fuel savings from more efficient operation of the boiler can be significant.
 Thirty percent is not unusual, while at the same time building occupants enjoy a higher level of comfort, said Barba.

-Bell & Gossett's Eco Circ - "pipe and play" in a residential heating application.
+Bell & Gossett's Eco Circ -

 Designing with smart pumps